trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

 and log files in the data directory.
 You can change these values to adjust your Trino usage to any requirements, such as using a directory outside the installation directory, specific mount points or locations, and even using other file names.
-For example, the Trino RPM adjusts the used directories to better follow the Linux Filesystem Hierarchy Standard (FHS).

 After starting Trino, you can find log files in the ``log`` directory inside the data directory ``var``: